Updated: September 2023

 We collect information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or device (“personal information”).

-In particular, we have collected the following categories of personal information from Users, Visitors, and Respondents within the last twelve (12) months:
+In particular, we have collected the following categories of personal information from Platform Users, Visitors, and Respondents within the last twelve (12) months:

 Employee name, employee business address, unique employer identifying number, Internet Protocol address, employer email addresses, and employee demographics such as tenure, business division, identified gender, title, employee classification, position, etc.

 B. Personal information categories listed in the California Customer Records statute (Cal.
 Civ.
 Code § 1798.80(e)).

 A name, signature, Social Security number, physical characteristics or description, address, telephone number, passport number, driver’s license or state identification card number, insurance policy number, education, employment, employment history, bank account number, credit card number, debit card number, or any other financial information, medical information, or health insurance information.
 Some personal information included in this category may overlap with other categories.